MichaelCurrin/dev-resources/resources/javascript/minifiers.md

 - [esbuild.github.io/](https://esbuild.github.io/)
     - > An extremely fast JavaScript bundler
+    - Claims to be 10 to 100x faster than competing tools like Webpack and Terser.
     - Example shell usage
         - To minify a bundled JS script.
             ```sh